openebs-archive/openebs-docs/docs/ugcstor.md

 - cStor target queue depth
   - This limits the ongoing IO count from client.
 Default is 32.
 - cStor target worker threads
   - Sets the **number of threads** that are working on above queue.
-It is mentioned by `Luworkers`.Default value is 6.
+It is mentioned by `Luworkers`.
+Default value is 6.
+In case of better number of cores and RAM, this value can be 16.
+This means 16 threads will be running for each volume.
 - cStor volume replica worker threads
   - This Is associated with cStorVolumeReplica.
   - It is mentioned by `ZvolWorkers`.
   - Defaults to the number of cores on the machine.
+  - In case of better number of cores and RAM, this value can be 16.

 **Note:**  These configuration can be only used during volume provisioning.
 Default values will be used in case of "Invalid/None" values has been provided using configuration.